 The HVAC market is not currently optimized around cost and resiliency.

-Condensing RTUs have been in the market since 2014, but only small manufacturers offer products and sales are very low: estimated at less than 1% of the total RTU market.
+Condensing Rooftop Units (RTUs) have been in the market since 2014, but only small manufacturers offer products and sales are very low: estimated at less than 1% of the total RTU market.

 Almost all current product offerings are custom-built units, making them inherently more expensive and resulting in longer lead times.